-✓ YA'ALEH VEYAVO IN BENTCHING
+YA'ALEH VEYAVO IN BENTCHING

-If one forgets to recite Ya'aleh Veyavo in bentching, but remembers before Hashem's name at Bonei Yerushalayim, he goes back.
-If one realized after that, but before starting the next Brocho, he recites the extra Brocho as printed in the Bentcher.
-If one already began even the first word of the next Brocho, one must begin bentching again.
+If one forgets Ya'aleh Veyavo in bentching, but remembers before saying Hashem's name at the end of Bonei Yerushalayim, he goes back.
+If one remembered after that, but before beginning the next Brocho, he recites the relevant Brocho printed in the Bentcher.
+If one began even the first word of the next Brocho, one must begin bentching again if it is one of the two required meals of Yom Tov, but not if it is a third optional meal.